UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-15-team13-image-generation.md

 ![U-Net Architecture]({{ '/assets/images/team13/unet.png' | relative_url }}) {: style="width: 100%; max-width: 100%;"} Fig 13.
 U-Net Architecture.
 [9]

+## Imagen Performance

+### Quantitative performance

+Using COCO, a dataset for evaluating text-to-image models, Imagen achieves a State-of-the-Art FID of 7.27 [8].
+This outperforms DALL-E and even models that were trained on COCO, making Imagen one the best performing text-to-image models currently.

+### Qualitative performance

+The authors of Imagen found that there are limitations in quantitative performance measurements like FID and CLIP.
+Instead, they perform qualitative assessment by using human subjects to evaluate the generated images.
+Each subject is shown 50 generated images, along with the ground-truth caption-image pairs from the COCO validation set.

+To assess the quality of the generated images, the authors show each subject a generated image and its reference image and ask, "Which image is more photorealistic (looks more real)?"
+The resulted preference rate, where the subject chooses the generated image over the reference one, is 39.2%.
+[8]

+To assess the image-caption alignment, the authors show each subject a generated image and its reference caption and ask, "Does the caption accurately describe the above image?"
+The subject can respond with “yes”, “somewhat”, and “no”, which corresponds to a score of 100, 50, and 0.
+The resulted alignment rate is 91.4, showing a high alignment between the caption and the generated image.
+[8]

 ## Basic Syntax
 ### Image
 Please create a folder with the name of your team id under /assets/images/, put all your images into the folder and reference the images in your main content.